VISIT DORSET BUT NOT IN ANY PARTICULAR ORDER!

 is the preferred way of many families who can spend the whole time there.
 But day visits are possible many leading pop bands get showcased there and

 performers such as Kaiser Chiefs, Blondie, Madness, Chuck Berry, Bob Geldof, Level 42 have all played the main Castle Stage.
 In recent years Fat Boy Slim, Katy B, KT Tunstall and Tears for Fears were on the main stage along with around 30 other acts over the 3 days that the festival runs.

 7 BOVINGTON TANK MUSEUM

 Is it one for the boys?
 Or is that old outdated tosh.
 Anyway if tanks float your boat then this venue is going to be able to float it so high you will have to tie

 it down!
-The largest collection of tanks anywhere in the world is to be found here.
+One of the largest collection of tanks in the world is to be found here.
 Rare examples of these military fighting marvels are to be not only seen but often heard too!
 As a vast amount of the collection are put through their paces in the giant arena next door to the museum itself.
 For example a

 working German Tiger tank the only such one in the world is on show.
 Vehicles from all over Europe and the world are held here from giant modern Challenger Mk II tanks to the very first that were used in 1916 in the First World War.
 All shapes and sizes of fighting vehicles are on display as well.
 You